Teenager (word): History

 The earliest recorded usage of the word teenager in print was in 1913 in a Wilmington, Delaware newspaper called Every Evening Commercial, Wilmington Daily, where it was capitalized and treated as two separate words (Teen Ager) and used in an article about county Sunday schools.
 The text read, "Some of the best practical workers among 'Teen Agers' will be present and speak."
 However, during this time it was treated as a slang term and not recognized by the public due to its exclusive use in local newspaper articles.
 The word continued to be spelled this way or hyphenated in print until around 1941, where the Popular Science magazine was credited for the first usage of teenager as a singular conjoined term.

 Before this, the adjective teenage gained its first recorded usage in an Evening Tribune newspaper from Albert Lea, Minnesota in 1912, where it was also treated as two separate words (teen age), similar to the later teenager.
 It was used in the sentence, "Margaret Slattery [...] will deliver six lectures on the development of teen age boys and girls".
 Much like teenager, the adjective did not see the treatment of a singular word until the early 1940s.

 Even earlier, the prototype to the noun was attested teener and coined in 1894.

-The noun teen in reference to a person aged 13 to 19 years dates back to 1818, where it was first used in the title of a manual handbook called Advice to the Teens, Or Practical Help to Formation of the Character, though it was extremely rare until the 20th century when the marketing concept of the teenager came to momentum.
+The noun teen in reference to a person aged 13 to 19 years dates back to 1597 in William Shakespeare's tragedy play Romeo and Juliet, said by the Nurse in reference to 13-year-old Juliet.